darklang/dark/CODING-GUIDE.md

 ## File layout

-- Every file should start with a comment describing it (this is currently not done very much at all).
+- Every file should start with a comment describing it.

 - all files have a formatter, which should be setup automatically in VSCode.
 Use `scripts/format format` to format otherwise.
 Unformatted files fail in CI.